mirimmad/riscv/README.md

 which uses `gcc`

 ## Usage
-There are example binaries in the `tests` which are compiled using the `riscv32-unknown-elf-*` toolchain.
+There are example binaries in the `tests` directory which are compiled using the `riscv32-unknown-elf-*` toolchain.
 Example usage:

 `$./riscv tests/hello_world.bin 2> log.txt`